 LinkedIn creates the opportunity for a basic online presence with a robust public profile.
 It’s a home base for your personal brand and a good place to start when looking to stake your claim online.
 It’s a site where you can park your bio; declare what you’ve done, where you work, and where you went to school; amplify your research; link to other professionals; and much more.

 To put it in a context that doctors can understand, think of it as a public CV on (anabolic) steroids.

 Perhaps most importantly, LinkedIn will offer you immediate real estate on the first page of Google.
 I sometimes call LinkedIn “social media lite” since it doesn’t require the time or commitment that other social media applications do in order to see a benefit.

-And in 2017 LinkedIn officially crossed the half-billion user mark.
+And in 2020 LinkedIn reports over 660 million users worldwide.
 So you can’t ignore this.
 While LinkedIn has traditionally not been a prime destination for physicians its adoption is growing among health professionals.
 As Twitter becomes more politicized, some physicians like me are finding LinkedIn to be a more ‘neutral’ place.

 Elements of Linked In that will be useful to you